lhico/roms_idealized_exps/README.md

 * experiment02 - introducing a numerical grid: upwelling test with a grid (created using pyroms_tools)
 * experiment03 - understanding analytic files: changing the idealized wind fields
 * experiment04 - introduction to boundary conditions: idealized stratified fields, 'wind' parallel to the coast.
-* experiment05 - including tide forcing: changing boundary conditions and dealing with horizontal viscosity parametrization
+* experiment05 - including tide forcing: changing boundary conditions and dealing with horizontal viscosity parameterization

 ## 1. Usage